 Description

-I love serving this butter chicken with steamed white rice and garlic naan for a proper takeaway experience.
-Get everything ready for the curry while your rice is cooking, then cook the butter chicken once it’s ready – it only takes 10 minutes!
+I love serving this butter chicken with steamed white rice and two-ingredient garlic naan for a proper better-than-takeout experience.
+Cook the curry while the rice cooks – it takes the same amount of time!

 Ingredients